Joe Morgan (baseball manager)

-Joseph Michael Morgan (born November 19, 1930) is an American retired infielder, manager, coach and scout in Major League Baseball.
+Joseph Michael Morgan (born November 19, 1930) is an American former infielder, manager, coach and scout in Major League Baseball (MLB).

 Early life

 A native and lifelong resident of Walpole, Massachusetts, Morgan graduated from Walpole High School and attended Boston College, where he played varsity hockey—he was a center who led the Eagles in points as a junior—as well as baseball.
 Morgan was also elected as team captain for Boston College's baseball team during his junior year.
 He signed his first professional baseball contract on June 20, 1952, with his then-hometown National League team, the Boston Braves.

 Playing career

 Morgan stood 5 ft 10 in tall and weighed 170 lb during his active career.
 When he made Major League Baseball at age 28 in 1959, after military service and a stint in the minor leagues, his parent team had become the Milwaukee Braves.

 A left-handed-hitting second baseman, third baseman and outfielder, Morgan batted over the .300 mark three times in the high minors between 1956 and 1959.
 He could not, however, crack the Braves' lineup, nor those of the Philadelphia Phillies, Kansas City Athletics, Cleveland Indians and St. Louis Cardinals.
 In parts of four Major League seasons, he appeared in 88 games, collected 36 hits, and batted .193.
 His two MLB home runs came during his stint with the 1960 Indians within a two-week period, as he hit solo shots off Chuck Estrada August 30 and Ted Sadowski on September 10.
 In the latter contest, Morgan's three hits and two runs scored helped the Indians to a 5–4 victory over the Washington Senators.

 In 13 seasons in the minor leagues, Morgan had 1,353 hits (with 117 home runs) and compiled a lifetime batting mark of .278.
 He was named Most Valuable Player of the Triple-A International League in 1964 after batting .290 with 16 home runs for the Jacksonville Suns.